 The interviews revealed that there is a fair amount of variety in the standards and guidelines in use, including Center for Internet Security (CIS) Controls, the IEC 62443 family of standards, in-house made frameworks, the NSM's guidelines for IT security, and guidelines from suppliers.
 The desire for practical guidelines and templates can further be seen in light of some of the comments regarding some of these standards and guidelines.
 One participant commended the work the NSM has done for IT: " So make it easily comprehensible, and that is what NSM, I feel, has made the foundational principles a success is that it is so concrete and easy to understand, and something everyone can start working with from one end.
 Something similar for ICS would have been golden".
-And another clearly preferred the more practically oriented CIS control: "So the CIS controls framework is prescriptive in the way that it states do this, do this, do this. [...].
-So, I have used that for quite some years, and I am very happy with it".
-At the same time, the same participant found material from ISO too focused on procedures: "If you look at ISO, it's very procedure oriented.
-But you can have a thousand procedures and still have terrible security", while also stating that "I think we have gotten a little lost in procedures in our culture".
+And another clearly preferred the more practically oriented CIS control: "The CIS controls framework is specific and prescriptive in the way that it states what to do.
+I have used it for quite some years, and I am very happy with it.".
+At the same time, the same participant found material from ISO too focused on procedures: "If you look at ISO, it's more procedure oriented.
+To exaggerate: You can have a thousand procedures and still have terrible security", while also stating that "One easily gets lost paying too much attention to procedure compliance vs. focusing on the underlying controls and objectives.
+The tradeoff is less flexibility".